Andy Straughn

-Andy Straughn (born 25 December 1959) is a British former boxer who won three consecutive ABA titles, represented the UK at the 1980 Summer Olympics and went on to a professional career which included winning the British cruiserweight title.
+Andrew McDonald "Andy" Straughn (born 25 December 1959) is a British former boxer who won three consecutive ABA titles, represented the UK at the 1980 Summer Olympics and went on to a professional career which included winning the British cruiserweight title.

 Amateur career

 Born in Barbados in 1959, Straughn moved to England with his family when he was 10.
 He learned to box at the Hitchin Youth Amateur Boxing Club and went on to a successful career as an amateur, which included winning ABA light-heavyweight titles in 1979, 1980, and 1981, and representing the UK at the 1980 Summer Olympics in Moscow.

 1980 Olympic results

 Below is the record of Andy Straughn, a British light heavyweight boxer who competed at the 1980 Moscow Olympics: